QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 Since global variables are usually a bad idea, we will concentrate on understanding the role of good local scoping practice

-That said, global variables are often convenient and easy to use in Jupyter notebooks
+That said, while many of the variables in these Jupyter notebook are global, we have been careful to write the code so that the entire code could be copied inside of a function

+When copied inside a function, variables become local and functions become closures

 **Warning**